-- 4.12.4.2 The IP in its appeal has at all times positioned the service as a subscription service only, but this simply does not reflect the reality that both a subscription and a pay-per-view model were being employed and the IP has singularly failed to deal with this aspect in its appeal. - 4.12.4.3 In paragraph 5.7 of the appeal notice the IP states, with regard to the additional confirmation page, that "[T]he specific confirmation request (Annexure B) is not bundled with any other request (such as the purchasing of other content) and constitutes a separate and distinct independent transaction".
-This is manifestly not true and seems to indicate that the IP's attorneys have not been fully briefed. - 4.13 On its own version the IP acknowledges that a consumer could be entering the portal so as either download or view certain items or to subscribe to a service.
-Nevertheless it appears that the practise of the IP was to treat all users who entered the portal as having subscribed to the service. - 4.14 It is the view of the Panel that such conduct falls below the standards set out in section 3.1.1 and 4.1.2 of the Code and the adjudicator's findings that the IP had breached these sections is accordingly confirmed. - 4.15 As regards the separate finding that the IP had breached section 11.1.7 of the Code, the IP raises the following submissions: - 4.15.1 According to the IP the logs provided as part of the appeal notice indicate that: - 4.15.1.1 On 6 September 2008 the IP "sent a notification message to the customer at 11h43 immediately after the Complainant had opted in to the Service at 11h33 on the same day, as required by section 11.1.7 of the Code.
-However, due to technical reasons, the notification message was rejected (as is clearly illustrated in Annexure D).
-As such, it is submitted that Mobimex complied materially with the provisions of the Code as the notification message was immediately sent to the Complainant (it was merely through technical problems that the message was not received by the Complainant on the date on which he opted into the Service". - 4.15.1.2 The IP further notes that the user in this matter was not billed for the service until such time as the notification message had been successfully sent. - 4.15.2 The Panel confirms the finding of the adjudicator that the IP has breached section 11.1.7 on the basis that the technical difficulties it experienced are not of the making of the user and that the wording of section 11.1.7 is clear and unambiguous in requiring the immediate sending of the required notification message.
-The Panel interprets this section as requiring successful sending.
-Nevertheless the Panel notes the steps in mitigation taken by the IP in not billing until the message had been successfully sent.
+- 4.13.9.1 While the Panel accepts, as noted above, that the wording of the additional confirmation page indicates that the service is a subscription service, the Panel takes the view that this of itself is not sufficient to counter the confusion engendered by the breaches of section 4.1.1, 6.2.4 and 11.1.1. - 4.13.9.2 The IP in its appeal has at all times positioned the service as a subscription service only, but this simply does not reflect the reality that both a subscription and a pay-per-view model were being employed and the IP has singularly failed to deal with this aspect in its appeal. - 4.13.9.3 In paragraph 5.8 of the appeal notice the IP states, with regard to the additional confirmation page, that "[T]he specific confirmation request (Annexure B) is not bundled with any other request (such as the purchasing of other content) and constitutes a separate and distinct independent transaction".
+This is manifestly not true and seems to indicate that the IP's attorneys have not been fully briefed. - 4.14 On its own version the IP acknowledges that a consumer could be entering the portal so as either download or view certain items or to subscribe to a service.
+Nevertheless it appears that the practise of the IP was to treat all users who entered the portal as having subscribed to the service. - 4.15 It is the view of the Panel that such conduct falls below the standards set out in section 3.1.1 and 4.1.2 of the Code and the adjudicator's findings that the IP had breached these sections is accordingly confirmed. - 4.16 Given the finding made above with regard to the breaches of the Code it is the intention of the Panel to substitute in its entirety the decision and sanction imposed by the Adjudicator.
+It is accordingly not necessary to consider the arguments raised by the IP relating to the legitimacy of the sanction (those relating to mitigation will be separately considered below). - 4.17 The Panel nevertheless wishes to confirm that - 4.17.1 The imposition by the adjudicator of substantially the same sanctions in respect of a number of complaints involving the IP is not correct. - 4.17.2 The adjudicator's use of other complaints which had not been finalised at the time that complaint 6671 was lodged in aggravation of sanction is not correct.

-- 4.16 Given the finding made above with regard to the breaches of the Code it is the intention of the Panel to substitute in its entirety the decision and sanction imposed by the Adjudicator.
-It is accordingly not necessary to consider the arguments raised by the IP relating to the legitimacy of the sanction (those relating to mitigation will be separately considered below). - 4.17 The Panel nevertheless wishes to confirm that - 4.17.1 The imposition by the adjudicator of substantially the same sanctions in respect of a number of complaints involving the IP is not correct. - 4.17.2 The adjudicator's use of other complaints which had not been finalised at the time that complaint 6719 was lodged in aggravation of sanction is not correct. - 4.17.3 The Panel is accordingly in substantial agreement with the submissions raised in sections 7 and 10 of the appeal notice.
+The Panel is accordingly in substantial agreement with the submissions raised in sections 6 and 9 of the appeal notice.